Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 When to Visit Wisconsin

 Due to Wisconsin's geographical location, you can expect to experience long cold winters and late springs.
 Consequently, most people visit the Badger State from June through September.
-If you are not afraid of the cold weather, however, Wisconsin offers skiing on its many hills and mountains and ice fishing and ice skating on rivers and lakes.
+However, if you are not afraid of the cold weather, Wisconsin offers skiing on its many hills and mountains and ice fishing and ice skating on rivers and lakes.

 How to Get Around in Wisconsin

-Travel by personal vehicle is the best way to get around in Wisconsin.
+Travel by personal vehicle is the best way to see Wisconsin.
 There are major interstates that can whisk you to major cities within and outside the state.

 Although there is bus transportation between major cities, it is slower and usually will not take you directly to your destination.
 There isn't much transportation by train with lines running primarily between Milwaukee and Chicago and from Milwaukee to the Twin Cities of Minneapolis and Saint Paul.